Last Updated on

 The monastery was abolished towards the end of the 18th century, and the abbey and local churches were bought up by the wealthy families in the area.
 The Schwarzenburg family purchased the bone church in the 1780’s and created a patronage to keep the site open and available to the public.

 In addition to maintaining the “collection” and expanding upon the massive central chandelier, the Schwarzenburgs also added a bony version of their family crest.
 The details within the crest, visible in the shots below and even moreso in the closeup shots further down, were beyond belief.
 Every single facet of the family crest was designed and created using nothing but human bones…. a bit morbid, perhaps, but the level of skilled craftsmanship that went into the construction of the crest cannot be overstated.

-Back Road Bone Church
+Back Roads: From Prague to the Bone Church

 The ossuary made for a fantastic day trip during our time in the Czech Republic.
 Though the drive was only about an hour each way, once we were outside of Prague’s metro area, the scenery quickly morphed from the drab former eastern-bloc outskirts of the city to lush stretches of rolling farmland.
 The village of Sedlec is small and somewhat awkward to navigate, with a couple poorly marked traffic circles and a high-paced four lane road cutting through the heart of town.
 The church itself was easy enough to find, but with no parking lots to be found, on-street parking proved to be a bit of a challenge.